- Components and definition of the hydrologic cycle

 |Source: Igor Shiklomanov’s chapter “World fresh water resources” in Peter H. Gleick (editor), 1993, Water in Crisis: A Guide to the World’s Fresh Water Resources (Oxford University Press, New York)|

-Groundwater makes up 30.1% of the fresh water on the planet, making it the most abundant source of fresh water accessible to most humans.
+Groundwater makes up 30.1% of the fresh water on the planet, making it the most abundant reservoir of fresh water accessible to most humans.
 The majority of freshwater, 68.7%, is stored in glaciers and ice caps as ice .
+As the glaciers and ice caps melt due to global warming, this fresh water is lost as it flows into the oceans.

 11.5 Water Law